Naman1997/discovr/docs/USER_DOCUMENTATION.md

 **Description**

-Launches a TUI that guides you through Active, Passive, Nmap, AWS, or Azure scans with interactive prompts and validation.
+Launches an interactive TUI that guides you through scans with interactive prompts and validation.

 **Example**

 ```bash
 discovr tui
 ```

-**Notes**

-* Good for users who prefer prompts over flags.
-* Validates IPs, ports, and subscription IDs.

 ---